Find out what is Cloud based Pos and why you need it

 Traditional POS systems require a physical connection to the computer or server where the software is installed, meaning that users are limited to using the system on-site.

-Cloud-based POS systems can be accessed from anywhere with an internet connection, making them more flexible and mobile.
+Cloud based point of sales software can be accessed from anywhere with an internet connection, making them more flexible and mobile.

 Cost: